meteatamel/gemini-code-assist-tour/docs/transform-code.md

 # Transform code

-Gemini Code Assist has a new feature (in preview and only available on Cloud Shell Editor for now) to transform code.
-Let's see if we can use it to add comments to a class.
+Gemini Code Assist has a new feature to transform code and provide you with a diff view to show pending changes to your code.

-In Cloud Shell Editor, open `product_service.py`, select all the code, and choose the transform code option:
+Open `product_service.py`, and press `Control+I` or `Command+I` to open the Quick Pick bar.
+Select `/fix` and type `/fix add detailed comments to all methods`

 ![Transform code](images/transform_code.png)